nuttann/nuttann.github.io/TradeskillHouses.md

 ```
 Houses are roughly organized as described below.
 TS items may be useful in more than one
 skill so this is not clean.
 I did write a script to find items in more than one house
-and I moved them.
+and I combined them.
 The three house in the entry area (Market Street) are other stuff and
 a mix of NODROP and tradable.
 Well some of the no drop ornaments could be packed into
 a suit and made tradable if someone want them.
 I was too lazy to really try and sell stuff
 a lot.